“50 Pieces”: This is how Austria ticked 50 years ago

 The “Bomberl” does not ignite

 Media specialists admittedly gave this model little chance.
-The fact that the publishers, who were not financially strong, could set up a competitive TV program seemed just as impossible as an agreement among the publishers on a cooperative model.
+The fact that the publishers, who were not financially strong, might set up a competitive TV program seemed just as impossible as an agreement among the publishers on a cooperative model.
 There is said to have been a discussion between Bacher and Kreisky in Villach – but it was clear in 1972, when Bacher opened the state studios in Salzburg, Tyrol, Vorarlberg and Upper Austria, that the new chancellor would not deal with a “Bacher ORF” as he was known called back then, would resign.

 If you look at the history of society, which the “50 Pieces” in the selection of the ORF archivist Silvia Heimader make clear, it becomes clear how traditional Austria was in terms of gender roles and the participation of women in public events.
 The new studios and the clear modern cut by architect Gustav Peichl first had to establish themselves in the mindsets.